 - How long will it take for my Credit Score to improve?

 - Can applying for credit damage my Credit Score?

 - Can my Credit Score be affected by my financial connections?

 - Why is my credit score 0 (zero)?

-- Can a pre-paid card help me to improve my Credit Score?
+- How can I improve my Credit Score?